-African and Caribbean Folktales, Myths and Legends
+African & Caribbean Folktales, Myths & Legends

-This is an enchanting collection of stories for children which will be published by Scholastic 2nd September 2021.
-Wendy has researched and collected stories from different regions across Africa and the Caribbean islands.
-You will find legends about the indigenous tribes, myths about the pantheon of African Orishas and spooky tales of magical shapeshifters and spirits.
+This enchanting edition of African and Caribbean Folktales, Myths and Legends has been written by Wendy Shearer and published by Scholastic.
+It is OUT NOW!
+Receive a personally signed copy from independent bookshop Pickled Pepper Books.
+It is also available from all the usual book outlets.
+In this edition Wendy has written some new and some tradiitional stories from different regions across Africa and the Caribbean islands.
+You will find legends about the indigenous people, myths about the pantheon of African Orishas and spooky tales of magical shapeshifters and spirits.
 In ‘The Headless Dance’ a hilarious story from Cuba, the Devil gets tricked by Turkeys.
 ‘Why the Leopard Has Spots,’ a story from Ghana explains what happens if you are greedy.
 This book is a treasure trove of stories and characters for children and families to enjoy.
 Wendy is thrilled to be sharing these tales with the next generation of readers, writers and storytellers.

 Bedtime Stories: Beautiful Black Tales from the Past